Tutorial

 Custom queries

-The VMM and HIC APIs provide more API paths.
+The VMM, VMM Grid, HIC and SPW APIs provide more API paths.
 Whereas no specialized functions are available, use the request_kiwis() method to do custom calls to the KIWIS API.
 For example, using the getStationList query for stations starting with a P:

 vmm = Waterinfo("vmm")